adamcohen3/fines-and-fees-calculator/README.md

 [https://adamc3.shinyapps.io/lfo_calculator/](https://adamc3.shinyapps.io/lfo_calculator/)
 <br>
-This calculator is part of an [Access to Justice initiative](https://www.courts.state.hi.us/services/access_to_justice_initiative_main_page) at the Hawai'i State Judiciary.
-The fines and fees calculator is designed to help people calculate the fines and fees owed on a specific ticket, and if eligible, request either a reduction in their fines or a conversion to community service.
+The fines and fees calculator is part of an [Access to Justice initiative](https://www.courts.state.hi.us/services/access_to_justice_initiative_main_page) at the Hawai'i State Judiciary.
+The calculator is designed to help people calculate the fines and fees owed on a ticket, and if eligible, request either a reduction in their fines or a conversion to community service.
 This calculator can be used by defendants, attorneys, the court, and the general public.

  ## Data